freerange/site/soups/weeklinks/week-220-links.snip.markdown

 ### [Hashtags considered harmful](http://www.niemanlab.org/2013/03/hashtags-considered-harmful/)

 > "I believe hashtags are aesthetically damaging.
 I believe a tweet free of hashtags is more pleasing to the eye, more easily consumed, and thus more likely to be retweeted (which is a proven way of growing your audience).
-I believe for every person who stumbles upon your tweet via hashtag, you’re likely turning off many more who are put off by hashtag overuse.
-We need not banish the hashtag, but let’s start putting more thought into when we’re using it."
+I believe for every person who stumbles upon your tweet via hashtag, you're likely turning off many more who are put off by hashtag overuse.
+We need not banish the hashtag, but let's start putting more thought into when we're using it."

 Perhaps this lends weight to the motivation behind [HeyList!](http://heyli.st)... <%= by('james-adam') %>